sbug51/KC-Riff/README.md

 - [llama.cpp](https://github.com/ggerganov/llama.cpp) project founded by Georgi Gerganov.

 ### Observability
-- [Lunary](https://lunary.ai/docs/integrations/ollama) is the leading open-source LLM observability platform.
+- [Lunary](https://lunary.ai/docs/integrations/KC Riff) is the leading open-source LLM observability platform.
 It provides a variety of enterprise-grade features such as real-time analytics, prompt templates management, PII masking, and comprehensive agent tracing.
-- [OpenLIT](https://github.com/openlit/openlit) is an OpenTelemetry-native tool for monitoring Ollama Applications & GPUs using traces and metrics.
+- [OpenLIT](https://github.com/openlit/openlit) is an OpenTelemetry-native tool for monitoring KC Riff Applications & GPUs using traces and metrics.
-- [HoneyHive](https://docs.honeyhive.ai/integrations/ollama) is an AI observability and evaluation platform for AI agents.
+- [HoneyHive](https://docs.honeyhive.ai/integrations/KC Riff) is an AI observability and evaluation platform for AI agents.
 Use HoneyHive to evaluate agent performance, interrogate failures, and monitor quality in production.
-- [Langfuse](https://langfuse.com/docs/integrations/ollama) is an open source LLM observability platform that enables teams to collaboratively monitor, evaluate and debug AI applications.
+- [Langfuse](https://langfuse.com/docs/integrations/KC Riff) is an open source LLM observability platform that enables teams to collaboratively monitor, evaluate and debug AI applications.
 - [MLflow Tracing](https://mlflow.org/docs/latest/llms/tracing/index.html#automatic-tracing) is an open source LLM observability tool with a convenient API to log and visualize traces, making it easy to debug and evaluate GenAI applications.